boo-yee/nixnote2/README.md

 bash development/deploy-on-windows.sh [deployment_folder]
 ```

 If you need spell check, you have to download the dictionary files and copy the .aff and .dic file to the deployment folder.
-You may want to download them [here](https://github.com/wooorm/dictionaries).
+You can download them [here](https://github.com/wooorm/dictionaries).
+And you have to rename the prefix to XX_XX, such as en_GB, en_GB, the underscore is essential for Nixnote2 to recognize it.

 ## Donations